Skip to main content

 For example, a screen reader will read each heading on a page out loud so users can choose which section they want to hear more about and navigate directly to it.

-It's easier to reuse information
+Structured content makes it easier to reuse information

 When you add information to certain fields in a Typecase template, it can be reused on other pages.
 This reduces the need for people to update multiple pages when information changes and reduces the risk of incorrect information staying on the site because there's only one place to change it.